visual-layer/visuallayer/dataset_card/imagenet-1k/card.md

 ## Issues Found
 Here are some of the issues found.

-Duplicate			all
-dark			all
-blur			all
-Mislabeled			all
-Outlier			all
-bright			all
-leakage	869	1.738	all

 + Duplicates - 0.565 % (7,522)
 + Outliers - 0.090 % (1,199)
 + Blur - 0.186 % (2,478)